ory/hydra/README.md

 ```
 --rethink-tls-cert-path string   Path to the certificate file to connect to rethinkdb over TLS (https).
 You can set RETHINK_TLS_CERT_PATH or RETHINK_TLS_CERT instead.
 ```

+### What will happen if an error occurs during an OAuth2 flow?

+The user agent will either, according to spec, be redirected to the OAuth2 client who initiated the request, if possible.
+If not, the user agent will be redirected to the identity provider endpoint and an `error` and `error_description` query parameter will be appended to it's URL.

 ### Is there a client library / SDK?